 First published in The Brooklyn Review, Fall 2011.

 Even now, I think of the house as having more hallways than rooms.
 Mourning is best done standing up, so I suppose this floor plan was intentional by my grandfather, Louis Maronelli Sr., who, I have been told, went by the name Poppy for most of his adult life.
 Poppy died before I was born.
-My oldest brother, Louis III, who we all just called “Three,” is the only one us boys that remembers him, and he only seems to recall Poppy’s dog, Virgil, who also died before I was born.
+My oldest brother, Louis III, who we all just called “Three,” is the only one of us boys that remembers him, and he only seems to recall Poppy’s dog, Virgil, a drooping Basset hound, who also died before I was born.

 When Poppy died, Louis Maronelli Jr., our dad, inherited the family business and moved my mother—then pregnant with my other older brother, Mark—and Three, who was a toddler, into the house.
 Our family lived in the two floors above Maronelli’s Funeral Home, on Jefferson Avenue in Carbondale, Pennsylvania.
 Dad was the mortician for everyone who died from St. Luke’s, St. Sebastian’s, and Our Lady of Mt.
 Carmel.
 All three parishes used us; the only business we didn’t have was the Greeks, who were orthodox and used their own place.
-We washed our hands with cobalt-colored bars of Neko, thegermicidal soap used for embalming.
+We washed our hands with cobalt-colored bars of Neko, the germicidal soap used for embalming.
 It smelled like chemical lemonade.
 Our mother set the dinner table with flowers left over from the services that took place on the first floor.
 We all learned to drive by the time we were thirteen, because the most important part about running a funeral parlor is making sure no one who attends your services gets a parking ticket.
 Even though our mother let us drive cars to help Dad out, none of us ever owned a bicycle.
 To this day, Mark still can’t ride a bike.
 Mom thought we’d get hit by a car or something, so in the summer months, on the days when she wasn’t around to transport us to baseball practice or the pool, we didn’t have many options other than to play in the house.
 Our house was “a bitch to heat,” according to our father, because structurally-speaking, it was massive.
 Hide-and-seek gets old fast, even in a big house of hallways.

 We came up with “Playing Dead” the summer that a girl named Laura Velasco moved in across the street from us.
 Since she arrived in the middle of June, she hadn't made friends at school yet, so she played with us.
 She was the only girl who ever played with my brothers and me.
 Three and Mark thought that the death of a little girl was better than the death of a boy, so she was always the one who had to get into the coffin and play dead.
-In addition to always being "the deceased," Laura was sometimes "the greedy sister" or "the hysterical mother" during the reading of the will, because she was the only girl.
+In addition to always being "the deceased," Laura was sometimes "the greedy sister" or "the hysterical mother" during the reading of the will.
 I think we might have asked too much of her.
 The service itself was always closed casket, because the causes of death were the most horrific things we could think up.
 Laura and Mark were good at coming up with things to put on the death certificate, which was a yellow index card stolen from Mom's desk upstairs.
 The only limitation to our game had to do with the oven: there was only one key to it, and Dad kept it in a place where we never found it.
 So it became an unwritten rule for those in mourning to never ask for their loved one to be cremated.

 One afternoon, Laura wasn't in the mood to suffocate, so she broke the cremation rule on purpose.
 She knew it would aggravate my brothers so much that they would be forced to kindly "refuse services" and not let her participate.
 Laura always wrote her last will and testament in gel pen and would alternate colors every other line.
 Three never liked that she did this, because he wanted everything to be as real as possible, so I’m sure dismissing her was a bit of a catharsis for him.
 She had written in green, “and furthermore, it is my last wish and desire to be” and then on the next line and in the far left corner of the ruled page, in baby blue, “cremated.”
 Laura was out.
 What she'd done was irrevocable.
 “Fine,” she said, and flip-flopped off.
 Three, who always played Dad, tore up the will and said that luckily people die everyday.
 Hallelujah!